Note: Character profiles are listed under the job title they hold currently or held upon their dismissal/death.

 - Sole Survivor: Of her family and Open Cell.
 Just like Jack, she can't catch a break.

 - Token Good Teammate: Of Open Cell.
-Although she believed in Adrian's cause of reporting the governments' crimes to the public his attempting to get the drone override device to interfere with everyone major weapon system was a bit to extremist for her, leading her to quickly turn against him.
+Although she believed in Adrian's cause of reporting the governments' crimes to the public his attempting to get the drone override device to interfere with everyone major weapon system was a bit too extremist an act for her, leading her to quickly turn against him.

 - Took a Level in Kindness: Starting midway through Day 3.